GameDevBench: Evaluating Agentic Capabilities Through Game Development: GameDevBench

 \textbf{Diverse file types across tasks.} Unlike agentic benchmarks in the software domain~\citep{jimenez2024swebenchlanguagemodelsresolve}, \texttt{GameDevBench} requires that agents handle a wide variety of filetypes across various modalities (Figure~\ref{fig:statistics}, left).
 In fact, the vast majority of tasks ($82.4\%$) contain additional assets such as images (.png), text fonts (.ttf), shaders (.gdshader), audio (.wav), and other asset resources (.tres).
 As such, \texttt{GameDevBench} inherently tests the multimodal capabilities of agents.

-\textbf{Diverse task types.} While there are other domains (such as frontend development~\citep{Zhu2025FrontendBenchABA,Si2024Design2CodeHFA} or slide generation~\citep{chen2025slidechatlargevisionlanguageassistant}) that intersect multimodality and code generation, most of these domains focus on tasks similar to user interface generation.
+\textbf{Diverse task types.} While there are other domains (such as frontend development~\citep{Zhu2025FrontendBenchABA,Si2024Design2CodeHFA} or slide generation~\citep{liang2025slidegencollaborativemultimodalagents}) that intersect multimodality and code generation, most of these domains focus on tasks similar to user interface generation.
 On the other hand, \texttt{GameDevBench} features a diverse task set.
-Across the \taskcount~benchmark tasks, domains are distributed as follows: (35.6\%)~Gameplay Logic, (25.7\%)~3D Graphics and Animation, (19.7\%)~2D Graphics and Animation, and (15.9\%)~User Interface.
+Across the \fullcount~benchmark tasks, domains are distributed as follows: (33.3\%)~2D Graphics and Animation, (26.7\%)~3D Graphics and Animation, and (20.1\%)~User Interface, (19.8\%)~Gameplay Logic.

 \textbf{Complex and context-rich solutions.} Similar to software tasks, \texttt{GameDevBench} solutions require multi-location edits that weave together multiple files.
-Our reference solutions average 5 files and 106.2 lines of code changed across 3.4 distinct filetypes (Figure~\ref{fig:statistics}, right).
+Our reference solutions average 4.7 files and 114.1 lines of code changed across 3.2 distinct filetypes (Figure~\ref{fig:statistics}, right).
 This is more than triple the number of lines of code and file changes required compared to SWE-Bench~\citep{jimenez2024swebenchlanguagemodelsresolve}, suggesting substantial complexity to the tasks and corresponding solutions.

 \textbf{Deterministic verification of multimodal solutions.} Evaluating multimodal solutions is inherently challenging and solutions are typically evaluated through metrics such as CLIP~\citep{radford2021learningtransferablevisualmodels} or a Visual LLM-as-a-Judge~\citep{yin2026visionasinversegraphicsagentinterleavedmultimodal}.
 These methods are, however, either proxies to correctness or non-deterministic. \texttt{GameDevBench} instead uses Godot's testing framework which allows us to directly test game behavior.
 For example, we can check to see if objects are in view of the camera or if object colliders have interacted purely through unit tests.
 Thus, tests are repeatable and verifiable similar to software benchmarks while testing multimodal problems.